rwitankar-byte/E-commerce-website/README.md

-This is a website for TOP-R AQUA drinking water company
+This is a ecommerce website for TOP-R AQUA drinking water company.

+Customers can visit and check the products ...